billwiliams/NLP/parts_of_speech/README.md

 - For each word, compute a probability for each possible tag.

 this  includes the path up to that (word,tag) combination.

+##  Viterbi backward

+- The Viterbi backward algorithm gets the predictions of the POS tags for each word in the corpus using the `best_paths` and the `best_probs` matrices.

+example as below

+POS tag for 'upward' is `RB`
+- Select the the most likely POS tag for the last word in the corpus, 'upward' in the `best_prob` table.
+- Look for the row in the column for 'upward' that has the largest probability.
+- Notice that in row 28 of `best_probs`, the estimated probability is -34.99, which is larger than the other values in the column.
+So the most likely POS tag for 'upward' is `RB` an adverb, at row 28 of `best_prob`.
+- The variable `z` is an array that stores the unique integer ID of the predicted POS tags for each word in the corpus.
+In array z, at position 2, store the value 28 to indicate that the word 'upward' (at index 2 in the corpus), most likely has the POS tag associated with unique ID 28 (which is `RB`).
+- The variable `pred` contains the POS tags in string form.
+So `pred` at index 2 stores the string `RB`.

+POS tag for 'tracks' is `VBZ`
+- The next step is to go backward one word in the corpus ('tracks').
+Since the most likely POS tag for 'upward' is `RB`, which is uniquely identified by integer ID 28, go to the `best_paths` matrix in column 2, row 28.
+The value stored in `best_paths`, column 2, row 28 indicates the unique ID of the POS tag of the previous word.
+In this case, the value stored here is 40, which is the unique ID for POS tag `VBZ` (verb, 3rd person singular present).
+- So the previous word at index 1 of the corpus ('tracks'), most likely has the POS tag with unique ID 40, which is `VBZ`.
+- In array `z`, store the value 40 at position 1, and for array `pred`, store the string `VBZ` to indicate that the word 'tracks' most likely has POS tag `VBZ`.

+POS tag for 'Loss' is `NN`
+- In `best_paths` at column 1, the unique ID stored at row 40 is 20.
+20 is the unique ID for POS tag `NN`.
+- In array `z` at position 0, store 20.
+In array `pred` at position 0, store `NN`.